ygrebnov/links/README.md

 Generated HTML report is opened in the default browser.
 CSV file is opened in the application associated with .csv files.
 This behavior can be changed by setting `printer.doNotOpenFileReport` to `true`.

-Columns in HTML report can be sorted by clicking on the column header.
+Columns in an HTML report can be sorted by clicking on the column header.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an [issue](https://github.com/ygrebnov/links/issues) or submit a [pull request](https://github.com/ygrebnov/links/pulls).

 ## License

-This project is licensed under Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache License 2.0, see the [LICENSE](LICENSE) file for details.